I Am Your Gummy Bear

 I Am Your Gummy Bear is the debut international studio album by German virtual band Gummibär.
 It was released on October 12, 2007, in Poland, and November 13, 2007, via Gummybear International.
-It contains 20 songs interpreted by Gummibär, including "I'm a Gummy Bear", by far the group's most well known song.
+It contains 17 songs interpreted by Gummibär, including "I'm a Gummy Bear", by far the group's most well known song.

 Background

 The character of Gummibär released their first album "Itt Van A Gumimaci" in 2006.
 The album had seven songs along with two remixes and two karaoke versions.
 Next year, an album titled "Funny Music" was released, including the previous seven songs alongside new ones.
 All songs from both albums will later appear on this album, with the exception of the track "L'ecole est finie".
-The song "I'm a Scatman", got reworked for "Funny Music" and is the version that appears in "I Am Your Gummy Bear".
+The song "I'm a Scatman", got reworked for Funny Music and is the version that appears in I Am Your Gummy Bear.

 Singles

-Three singles were released for the album.
-The lead single "I'm a Gummy Bear (The Gummy Bear Song)" was released on June 10, 2007, in Hungary, where it spent eight months as number one atop the ringtones chart.
-The second single "Cho Ka Ka O" was released on October 10, 2007, while the third single "Itsi Bitsi Petit Bikini" was released on March 17, 2008.
+Five singles were released for the album.
+The lead single "I'm a Gummy Bear (The Gummy Bear Song)" was released on June 10, 2007, in Hungary, later in America on November 6th, 2007, where it spent eight months as number one atop the ringtones chart.
+The second single "Cho Ka Ka O" was released in September 2007, while the third single "Itsi Bitsi Petit Bikini" was released on March 17, 2008.
+The fourth single "I'm A Scatman" was released on July 3, 2020 while the fifth single "Funny DJ" was released on April 26, 2024.